lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 #  Private Key Format {#priv-key}

-An ML-DSA private key is encoded by storing its 32-octet seed in the privateKey field as follows.

 {{FIPS204}} specifies two formats for an ML-DSA private key: a 32-octet seed (xi) and an (expanded) private key.
 The expanded private key (and public key) is computed from the seed using `ML-DSA.KeyGen_internal(xi)` (algorithm 6).